Vehicle Miles Traveled: A New Look at Our Evolving Behavior

 In fact, there's a good case for using the Census Bureau's mid-month estimates of total population (POPTHM) rather than civilians age 16 and over for the population adjustment.
 The reason is that a portion of total miles traveled is specifically to support children's needs (day care, schools, children's activities, etc.) and the needs of elders who might have licenses but no longer drive.
 Ultimately the division of miles traveled by either population group (CNP16OV or POPTHM), while not a perfect match with drivers, is a consistent and relevant metric for evaluating economic growth.

 Here is the same population-adjusted chart, this time with the total population for the adjustment.
-In the total-population adjusted version the latest data point of -5.4% but off the -7.1% post-recession low in March 2014.
-This population-adjusted version puts us about where we were in January of 2000.
+In the total-population adjusted version the latest data point of -5.1% is off the -7.1% post-recession low in March 2014.
+This population-adjusted version puts us about where we were in February of 2000.

 The Role of Gasoline Prices